Adjudication Timeline

 Step 5 - Produce and publish the response (within 7 - 14 days of the Referral)

-The Responding Party will generally have between 7-14 days in which to respond.
+The Responding Party will generally have between 7-14 days to respond.

-It is therefore vital that if you have received a Notice of Intention to Refer that you act quickly - We can help!
+If you have received a Notice of Intention to Refer, it is vital that you act quickly.
+We can help!

 The response is likely (but not always) to include a counter claim.